Humanitarian Engineering (with Management) (MSc) (2023 Entry)

 Water and Environmental Management

-The main aim of this module is to present a global topic such as water in its so you can discover, research and experiment the great potentialities of an interdisciplinary approach to the matter.
+The main aim of this module is to present to students a global topic such as water in its complexity and to engage them so they can discover, research and experiment the great potentialities of an interdisciplinary approach to the matter.

 One Humanity; Shared Responsibility